 Harley G. Lappin

-Harley Lappin joined the Board of Directors in 2018 with more than 30 years of correctional experience.
+Harley Lappin joined the Board of Directors in 2018 with 32 years of correctional experience.
 He retired from CoreCivic in 2017 having served as Executive Vice President of Operations since 2011.
 Prior to joining CoreCivic, Lappin spent 25 years at the Federal Bureau of Prisons (BOP), most recently as director where he provided oversight for 116 federal facilities.
 Lappin has received numerous awards throughout his career, including the BOP's Excellence in Prison Management award (2000); the Attorney General's Award for Excellence in Management (2001); and the Presidential Rank Award of Meritorious Executive (2004).
 Most recently, he received the American Correctional Association’s E.R.
 Cass Award for Correctional Achievement (2010), the highest honor bestowed by that organization.
 Lappin serves in leadership roles for numerous professional organizations.
 Among them, he is chair of the Standards Committee of the American Correctional Association (ACA).
 He holds a master's degree in criminal justice from Kent State University and an undergraduate degree from Indiana University.

 Anne L. Mariucci